 2010 - I replaced the Bureau Chief of Administration during a departmental reorganization that redefined leadership and authority.
 As the Commanding Officer of the Office of Administration, I oversaw the Health Management Division, the Toxicology Unit, and the Overtime Tracking Unit for the entire agency.
 Reporting directly to the Chief of the Department, I exercised significant latitude in independent judgment, actions, and decisions to ensure effective oversight of the department’s 8,321 uniform workforce across all facilities and divisions.
 These responsibilities included overseeing ten Rikers Island jails, four borough jails, sixteen court detention facilities, and three hospital prison wards.

 2008 - I replaced the Assistant Division Chiefs for Divisions I and II during another departmental reorganization.
 As the Commanding Officer of Facility Operations, I oversaw government administration and programs for the entire agency.
 Reporting directly to the Bureau Chief of Facility Operations, I exercised considerable latitude in independent judgment, actions, and decisions.
-I also served as a liaison for the New York City Department of Correction with the State Commission of Correction and the Board of Corrections, partnering in governance to oversee the operationalization, management, and compliance of a workforce delivering essential program services at Rikers Island and all borough facilities.
+I also served as a liaison between the New York City Department of Correction, the State Commission of Correction, and the Board of Corrections, partnering in governance to oversee the operationalization, management, and compliance of a workforce delivering essential program services at Rikers Island and across all borough facilities.
 My duties also included coordinating the department’s divisional maintenance task force to facilitate emergency repairs, improving program services, and supporting operations.
 Furthermore, I managed the administration of departmental facility-based training and violence reduction programs.
 I also served as the final reviewing authority on command discipline and chronic sick designation dispositions, where sanctions were deemed appropriate or dismissed for the department’s uniform workforce.

 Deputy Warden of Administration | Vernon C. Bain Center